Sitecore/Sitecore.Demo.Platform/docs/sitecore demo/new-site.md

 /sitecore/content/Habitat SXA Sites/{Your Site Name}/Settings/Site Grouping and insert a new Site or click on the existing child site.

-2) Bind a new site to IIS (see below) and set this item to the hostname.
+2) Bind a new site to IIS (see below) and set this item to the host name.

+3) To immediately view the site, change the database to "master", or follow the steps below to view the live site.

+4) In order to view the live site, you will need to:

+​	a) Approve all pages in the workflow.
+This can be done on the individual 	    items or from the Workbox.

-3) Do a full Site Publish.
+​	b) Do a full site publish.

 #### Bind a New Site to IIS